-When RISC wants to receive the first frame, it has to do several things:
+To receive the first frame, the RISC must do several things, namely:

-- Set the receive buffer descriptor that will be associated with the received packet and mark it as empty. - Enable the Ethernet receive function by setting the RECEN bit to 1.
+- ✓ Set the receive buffer descriptor to be associated with the received packet and mark it as empty. - ✓ Enable the Ethernet receive function by setting the RECEN bit to 1.

-Ethernet Core reads the Rx BD and if it is marked as empty, it's starts receiving frames.
-Ethernet receive function receives incoming frame nibble per nibble.
-After the whole frame is received and stored to the memory, receive status and pointer to the memory where the data is stored, are written to the BD.
-Interrupt might be generated (if enabled).
-Then BD address is incremented and next BD loaded.
-If new BD is marked as empty, another frame can be received, otherwise operation stops.
+The Ethernet IP Core reads the Rx BD.
+If it is marked as empty, it starts receiving frames.
+The Ethernet receive function receives an incoming frame nibble per nibble.
+After the whole frame has been received and stored to the memory, the receive status and the pointer to the memory storing the data are written to the BD.
+An interrupt might be generated (if enabled).
+Then the BD address is incremented and the next BD loaded.
+If the new BD is marked as empty, another frame can be received; otherwise the operation stops.

-4.1.5.2 Frame Reception when External DMA is used
+4.1.5.2 Frame Reception with External DMA

-When RISC wants to receive the first frame, it has to do several things:
+When the RISC wants to receive the first frame, it must do several things, namely:

-- Set the descriptors that will be used with the DMA channel 1 to appropriate values (where the incoming will be stored). - Set the channel 1 to use descriptors and enable it - Set the receive buffer descriptor that will be associated with the received packet. - Enable the Ethernet receive function by setting the RECEN and DMAEN bits to 1.
+- ✓ Set the descriptors to be used with the DMA channel 1 to appropriate values (to store the incoming data). - \checkmark Set and enable channel 1 to use the descriptors. - \checkmark Set the receive buffer descriptor to be associated with the received packet. - ✓ Enable the Ethernet receive function by setting the RECEN and DMAEN bits to 1.

-Ethernet receive function receives incoming frame nibble per nibble.
-After it receives a whole word, it is written to the memory via the Wishbone by asserting the REQ1 signal (requesting the DMA write to the memory on the channel 1).
-After the whole frame is received, the ND1 signal is asserted to force usage of the next descriptor with the next frame.
-Receive status is written to the receive buffer descriptor.
+The Ethernet receive function receives an incoming frame nibble per nibble.
+After it has received a whole word, it is written to the memory via the WISHBONE by asserting the REQ1 signal (requesting the DMA write to the memory on channel 1).
+After the whole frame has been received, the ND1 signal is asserted to force usage of the next descriptor with the next frame.
+The receive status is written to the receive buffer descriptor.